 What is Workers’ Compensation?

-Workers’ compensation is a state-sponsored program that provides compensation for workers suffering injury or illness.
-Pennsylvania workers’ compensation was mandated in the 1914 Pennsylvania Act as a safety net for individuals who become injured or sick as a result of job-related duties or conditions.
+Workers’ compensation is a state-sponsored insurance program that provides compensation for workers suffering injury or illness.
+Pennsylvania workers’ compensation was mandated in the 1914 Pennsylvania Workers’ Compensation Act as a safety net for individuals who become injured or sick as a result of job-related duties or conditions.
 Workers’ compensation benefits exist to pay for medical expenses and lost wages when you suffer a work-related injury, become ill, or aggravate an existing injury or disease while on the job.

 All PA employers are obligated by the Commonwealth to carry workers’ compensation insurance for their employees.
-Most employees are covered by workers’ compensation regardless of their status as part-time or full-time and regardless of their immigration status.
-Whether you are a full-time, part-time, seasonal, or immigrant worker regardless of your immigration status who was injured or became sick while on the job, you have the right to collect workers comp.
+Most employees are covered by workers’ compensation regardless of their status as part-time or full-time, and regardless of their immigration status.
+Whether you are a full-time, part-time, seasonal, or immigrant worker, regardless of your immigration status, who was injured or became sick while on the job, you have the right to collect workers’ comp.

 What Benefits Can I Receive Under Workers’ Compensation?